naingaungphyo/TIL/kubernetes.md

 ### Chrome certificate validate error

 Typing `thisisunsafe` while opening chrome tab will lead to open the page and skip the certificate validation!

+### Creating a Secret

+`kubectl create secret generic yourdesiredsecretname --from-literal=yoursecretkey=yoursecretvalue`

+- `generic` - there are different kind of secrets in k8s. `generic` is used for all purpose kind of secret piece of information
+- `yourdesiredsecretname` - any name your want as your secret, use for logging
+- `yoursecretkey` - key of a key value pair. we can assign many different properties or many different key value pairs into a secret
+- `yoursecretvalue` - value of a key value pair.